Tech & Innovation

 The result is a more resilient marketing strategy that doesn't rely on sneaky third-party trackers.

-As we've been discussing across our blog, adaptability is key—whether it's AI matchmaking for influencers or QR codes for attribution.
+As we've been discussing across our blog, adaptability is key—whether it's AI matchmaking for influencers or verified creator analytics for attribution.

 ---